Iran blames Israel for sabotage at Natanz nuclear site

 Details remained few about what happened early Sunday morning at the facility.
 The event was initially described as a blackout caused by the electrical grid feeding its above-ground workshops and underground enrichment halls.

-“The answer for Natanz is avenging Israel,” Khatibzadeh said.
+“The answer for Natanz is to take revenge against Israel,” Khatibzadeh said.
 “Israel will receive its answer through its own path.”
 He did not elaborate.

 Khatibzadeh acknowledged that IR-1 centrifuges, the first-generation workhorse of Iran’s uranium enrichment, had been damaged in the attack.
 However, he did not elaborate.
 State television has yet to show any images from the facility.